carlosperate/micropython-driver-workshop/workshop/part-2/README.md

 ## MMA8653FC I2C Address

+The BBC micro:bit has two I2C devices on board, one is the MAG3110 magnetometer, the other is the MMA8653FC accelerometer.

+For this workshop we will write a Python driver for the MMA8653FC accelerometer.

-The I2C address of the accelerometer can be found in the datasheet, in one of the tables from section 5.8 "Serial I2C Interface".
+The I2C address of the accelerometer can be found in its datasheet, in one of the tables from section 5.8 "Serial I2C Interface".

 - Does the number listed in the datasheet match one of the values returned by